Data Analytics Engineering, MS

 General Degree Requirements

 To be eligible for admission to any of the MS degree programs, a prospective student must hold a Bachelor of Science degree in engineering, science, mathematics, or an equivalent field.
-Students in all master’s degree programs must complete a minimum of 32 semester hours of approved course work (exclusive of any preparatory courses) with a minimum GPA of 3.000.
+Students in all master’s degree programs must complete a minimum of 32 semester hours of approved course work (exclusive of any preparatory courses) with a minimum grade-point average (GPA) of 3.000.
+Students can complete a master's degree by pursuing any of one of the three tracks: course work option, project option, and thesis option.
+Specific degree requirements for each of these tracks can be found under the Program Requirements tab.
 Students may pursue any master's program either on a full-time or part-time basis; however, certain restrictions may apply.

 Specific Degree Requirements

-Core courses for the MS in Data Analytics Engineering provide students with a foundation in operations research, statistics, data and knowledge engineering, and visualization.
+Core courses for the MS in data analytics engineering provide students with a foundation in operations research, statistics, data and knowledge engineering, and visualization.
 Students can select electives from a wide range of fields including business, engineering, healthcare, manufacturing, and urban communities/cities.
 These courses are designed to provide students with a strong understanding of probability and statistics, optimization methods, data mining, database design, and visualization.
-Elective courses provide students with the knowledge and understanding of descriptive, prescriptive, diagnostics, and predictive analytics as applied to a specific field of interest such as business, healthcare, manufacturing, and urban communities/cities.
+Elective courses provide students with the knowledge and understanding of descriptive, prescriptive, diagnostic, and predictive analytics as applied to a specific field of interest such as business, healthcare, manufacturing, and urban communities/cities.
 Alternatively, students can select their electives so that they can prepare for a doctoral program by taking advanced courses in mathematics, statistics, machine learning, and pattern recognition.

 Special Course Requirements

-All MIE MS students doing thesis or project options (excluding MS students in engineering management and Gordon Engineering Leadership programs) must complete Technical Writing (MEIE 6800) and Research Seminar in Mechanical and Industrial Engineering (MEIE 6850) , preferably during the first year of their full-time study.
+All MIE MS students doing thesis or project options (excluding MS students in engineering management and Gordon Engineering Leadership programs) must complete Technical Writing (MEIE 6800) and Research Seminar in Mechanical and Industrial Engineering (MEIE 6850), preferably during the first year of their full-time study.
 If appropriate, part-time students may petition the graduate affairs committee to waive these requirements.
-Students in combined BS/MS programs must take Research Seminar in Mechanical and Industrial Engineering (MEIE 6850) as part of their course work requirement, while Research Seminar in Mechanical and Industrial Engineering (MEIE 6850) is optional for these students.
+Students in combined BS/MS programs pursuing thesis or project options must take Research Seminar in Mechanical and Industrial Engineering (MEIE 6850) as part of their course work requirement, while Research Seminar in Mechanical and Industrial Engineering (MEIE 6850) is optional for these students.

 All MIE graduate students are also required to complete a brief online session on Responsible Conduct of Research and Plagiarism in one of these courses.
 Outcome of the online session will be filed with the student’s records